Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking: Discussion and Conclusion

-Flatness itself has also come under scrutiny, particularly in the context of sharpness-aware minimization (SAM)~\citep{foret2021sharpnessaware} and recent critiques by \citet{andriushchenko2023modern}.
-However, many such criticisms target classical flatness metrics, which are sensitive to reparameterization.
+Flatness itself has also come under scrutiny, particularly in the context of sharpness-aware minimization (SAM)~\citep{foret2021sharpnessaware} and recent critique by \citet{andriushchenko2023modern}.
+However, many such criticisms target classical flatness metrics, which are sensitive to reparameterization~\citep{dinh2017sharp} or measures with unclear connection to geometric flatness~\citep{andriushchenko2022towards}.
 Our analysis relies on relative flatness, a reparameterization-invariant measure with theoretical guarantees~\citep{petzka2021relative, walter2024uncanny}.
 While it remains an open question how these recent critiques translate to relative flatness, our findings suggest that it continues to offer a reliable signal for generalization in the settings we consider.
+One of the notable properties of relative flatness is that it is theoretically defined for a single, preselected layer, which enables computability independent of the model size.
+This formulation also allows for a non-idealized comparison with neural collapse, which is similarly defined in terms of single-layer properties, thereby enhancing the precision of our analysis.
+At the same time, it raises questions about how to characterize embeddings in other layers, since prior work~\citep{zhang2022all, adilovalayer, ansuini2019intrinsic} has shown that different representations and layers exhibit distinct properties, even though relative flatness appears to behave similarly across layers~\citep{walter2025flatness}.

-The theoretical link between relative flatness and generalization depends on two key assumptions: that labels are locally constant and that the features at the penultimate layer are representative of the data distribution.
-In our settings (standard image classification and modular arithmetic tasks) both assumptions are well justified: (i) the assumption of locally constant labels underlies the very notion of adversarial robustness, and its empirical validity is supported by our experimental findings, and (ii) we show in Appendix~\ref{app:representativeness} that representativeness improves with the onset of generalization.
+The theoretical link between relative flatness and generalization depends on two key assumptions: that labels are locally constant and that the features at the selected embedding layer are representative of the data distribution.
+In our settings (standard image classification, modular arithmetic tasks and NLP tasks) both assumptions are well justified: (i) the assumption of locally constant labels underlies the very notion of adversarial robustness, and its empirical validity is supported by our experimental findings, and (ii) we show in Appendix~\ref{app:representativeness} that representativeness improves with the onset of generalization.
 Nonetheless, these assumptions may not hold in other domains such as structured prediction, high-noise regression, or complex real-world tasks, where label semantics may vary significantly under small input changes.